scroll to top

 Building a Talent Marketplace—A Playbook for States

 Alabama’s Talent Triad is a unique system, bringing together often disparate efforts to create value and impact for the state’s workforce and economy.
-Driven by Alabama’s government and its goals of adding 500,000 additional credentialed workers to the state’s economy and surpassing the national labor force participation rate by 2025, the Talent Triad represents a comprehensive skills-based talent marketplace that connects job-seekers, employers and education providers.
+Driven by Alabama’s employers and state agency partners, and Governor Kay Ivey’s goal of adding 500,000 additional credentialed workers to the state’s potential labor force and surpassing the national labor force participation rate by 2025, the Talent Triad represents a comprehensive skills-based talent marketplace that connects job-seekers, employers, and education providers.
+This reciprocal feedback loop connects the supply and demand sides of the talent marketplace to form a true talent marketplace that places skills as the unit of transaction.

-There have been several states taking the first step to transform their economy to a currency of skills by implementing skills-based hiring approaches for state employees.
+Several states have taken steps to transform their economy to a currency of skills by implementing skills-based hiring approaches for state employees.
 This is a positive step toward alleviating government hiring and recruiting challenges.
 But we know this is not enough to result in economic mobility and prosperity across the state, and more action will be needed to create skills-based talent marketplaces that connect all workers, career opportunities, and learning experiences to power economic growth and the mobility of its citizens.

 Alabama state leaders understood this problem deeply and used evidence to drive towards the creation of the Alabama Talent Triad, which is the first skills-based talent marketplace facilitated by a state in the US.
 To share about this important effort, partners have created The Alabama Talent Playbook, which provides details for how the state is building a skills-based economy and allows other state leaders to learn how Alabama’s Talent Triad has emerged as the most promising transformational talent marketplace in the country.